 Anum soon realized the mistake was considering Sidekick as a B2B product when it was a “B2C2B product.”

 Anum realized that huge companies like LinkedIn and Slack rely on the same model.
 It calls for the adoption of the product by a professional.
 Then, letting organic (yet strategic) word-of-mouth take over so that the adoption spreads across teams and then the whole company.

-Sidekick followed the freemium model and had to now come up with a B2C2B content strategy.
-Since there was no existing know-how of the same, Anum and Co. decided to swear by the following principles to govern their process.
+Sidekick followed the freemium model and now had to come up with a B2C2B content strategy.
+Since there was no existing knowledge of the same, Anum and Co. decided to swear by the following principles to govern their process.

-They started testing out the following tactics to find the channel that can serve as a scalable channel for user activation.
+They started testing out the following tactics to find the method that can serve as a scalable channel for user activation.